- South Africa

 - Live, study and conduct research inside the famous, Kruger National Park

-- Explore the connections between Covid-19, development, and conservation
+- Explore the connections between human, animal and environmental health

-- Investigate the health care disparities in South Africa
+- Investigate health care disparities in South Africa

 - Get out of the classroom and understand how health is a human rights issue